eheyne/user-management/tutorial.md

 The source code for this step is located in the folder `1-inline-precompiled-templates`.
 As stated in the [Overview](#user-content-overview) this tutorial takes small incremental steps to help you better understand what is going on behind the scenes.
 The next step in the tutorial will show how with `Grunt` we can do this before the application is loaded.

-## Grunt Task for Precompiled Templates
+## Step 2: Grunt Task for Precompiled Templates
 This step builds upon what was covered in the [Precompiling Underscore Templates](#user-content-precompiling-underscore-templates) step, so you can copy the contents of the `1-inline-precompiled-templates` folder to some workspace where you can make the below changes.
 The completed code for this step can be found in the `2-grunt-taks-for-precompiled-templates` folder.

 To pre-compile templates outside of the application we will use [Grunt](http://gruntjs.com/).
 Grunt requires [Node](nodejs.org) to be installed.